Skip to main content

 back cover

-"Driving with you Eyes Closed" was another Danny Kortchmar special that sounded like a variation of "All She Wants to Do Is Dance" but it wasn't as irritating.
+"Driving with your Eyes Closed" was another Danny Kortchmar special that sounded like a variation of "All She Wants to Do Is Dance" but it wasn't as irritating.
 I suppose it was a sound they were going for.
-After all the album's closer "Land of the Living" is more of the same.
+After all the album's closer "Land of the Living" is more of the same so yeah it was pretty deliberate.

 This was the album that truly established Don as a solo artist.